 Hourly wages are determined by the position you are in and the position's level of responsibility.
-Starting salary for an entry level position is currently at the minimum wage level (currently $8.25).
+Starting salary for an entry level position is currently at $10.25.
 You can check the student employment manual for more details on how starting salaries are determined.

 What are the advantages of obtaining a work-study position?

 A job on campus is convenient and most positions will work around your class schedule.
 Federal Work-Study money earned does not count against your future financial aid eligibility.
 In addition, job opportunities on campus can enhance your resume and provide you with professional experience and an income while you attend college.

 Next year when you complete your FASFA the money you earned through the Work-Study Program is not used to determine your financial need as an off-campus job would.